bsbiro/bsbiro.github.io/_posts/2019-04-25-grantham-art-prize-(2018).md

 project: we are you
 url2: https://bsbiro.github.io/projects/we-are-you
 description: >
-  we are you is a collaboration between an artist and a scientist to create a piece of artwork that refelcets on the issues associated with climate change. we are you is a sculptural piece and a video footage raising awareness of coral bleaching by bringing the issue closer to the viewers.<br>location: main entrance, imperial college london<br>dates: 25-28 april 2019
+  we are you is a collaboration between an artist and a scientist to create a piece of artwork that refelcets on the issues associated with climate change. we are you is a sculptural piece and a video footage raising awareness of coral bleaching by bringing the issue closer to the viewers.<br><br>location: main entrance, imperial college london<br>dates: 25-28 april 2019
 ---

 <div class="slideshow-container">